Website Accessibility Statement

 Generally, we use Hypertext Markup Language (HTML) to create pages and documents on the city’s website that are accessible to people who use screen reading software.

-The city website also contains many Adobe PDF (Portable Document Format) files, which the City is working to optimize for accessibility.
-According to Adobe, Acrobat Reader DC, which anyone can download free of charge, contains many capabilities specifically designed to make it easier for people with disabilities to read PDF files, including those not yet optimized for accessibility.
-Adobe states, “All versions of Adobe Acrobat DC, Adobe Acrobat Reader DC, Acrobat Standard DC and Acrobat Pro DC provide support for the accessible reading of PDF files by persons with disabilities.”
+The city website also contains many Adobe PDF (Portable Document Format) files, which the City has worked on and continues working on to optimize accessibility.
+According to Adobe, Acrobat Reader, which anyone can download free of charge, contains many capabilities specifically designed to make it easier for people with disabilities to read PDF files, including those not yet optimized for accessibility.
 Adobe states that the software leverages accessibility functions built into Apple macOS and Microsoft Windows operating systems and allows adjustment of user preferences to optimize the reading experience for a variety of disabilities.

 Accessible Videos and Hearings

-The City is purchasing closed captioning hardware to make new, recent and past videos more accessible.
+The City has purchased closed captioning hardware to make new, recent, and past videos more accessible.
 The City will also provide a sign language interpreter at any public meeting for a person with a hearing impairment.
 Both of these services will be provided upon request, free of charge.
 We ask for up to five business days’ notice to secure such services.

 Operating System & Browser Accessibility Information